PagalavanPagal66/Smart-Ed/README.md

 3. **Model Evaluation**: Evaluate the performance of each model using accuracy metrics on both training and testing datasets.

-4. **Final Model Selection**: Choose the model with the highest accuracy on the testing dataset as the final model for sentiment analysis.
+4. **Final Model Selection**: Choose the model with the highest accuracy on the testing dataset as the final model for video classification.